sonyamamurin/sonyamamurin.github.io/_posts/2016-11-09-revit-rhino-workshop.md

 layout: post
 title:  "Revit/Rhino workshop"
 categories: portfolio
-first-image: hero.jpg
 ---
+{% include image.html file="hero.jpg" %}

 Rhino/Revit workshop, a group assignment with Vera Swahn and Susanne Bengtsson.

 Squint to picture the revit-render inside the photo montage with the Vray-render.